benjaminp/six/documentation/index.rst

 .. data:: BytesIO

    This is a fake file object for binary data.
-In Python 2, it's an alias for :class:`py2:StringIO.StringIO`, but in Python 3, it's an alias for :class:`py3:io.BytesIO`.
+In Python 3, it's an alias for :class:`py3:io.BytesIO`.
+In Python 2, it is the same custom object as ``StringIO``.

 .. decorator:: python_2_unicode_compatible